 I said, I want to be treated like President Trump.

-I want plasma and Rindezivere.
+I want plasma and rendesivir.

-And he said, The monocolonial cocktails like Regeneron, right?
+And he said, the monocolonial cocktails like Regeneron, right?

 Right, right.